mdelorme2/Exact_algorithms_for_a_personnel_scheduling_problem_in_intra_hospital_patient_transfer/Readme.txt

 Moreover, "_INPUT.rar" contains a txt-file for each of our test instances.
 There are 7 main folders, each corresponding to a different dataset:
 - REAL		| A set of 16 real-world instances
-- O1		| A set of 240 modified real-world instances created to measure the effect of increasing the average demand (Table 9)
+- O1		| A set of 240 modified real-world instances created to measure the effect of increasing the average demand (Table 10)
-- O2		| A set of 160 modified real-world instances created to measure the effect of increasing the granularity of the time horizon (Table 10)
+- O2		| A set of 160 modified real-world instances created to measure the effect of increasing the granularity of the time horizon (Table 11)
-- O3		| A set of 160 modified real-world instances created to measure the effect of shuffling the demand (Table 11)
+- O3		| A set of 160 modified real-world instances created to measure the effect of shuffling the demand (Table 12)
-- O4		| A set of 160 modified real-world instances created to measure the effect of reducing the number of worked hours per employee (Table 12)
+- O4		| A set of 160 modified real-world instances created to measure the effect of reducing the number of worked hours per employee (Table 13)
+- O5		| The set of 16 real-world instances adapted to measure the effect of considering a lunch break (to run with 3_MODEL_V11_BREAKS to obtain the right part of Table 9)
+- O5P		| The set of 16 real-world instances adapted to measure the effect of considering a lunch break (to run with 3_MODEL_V11 to obtain the left part of Table 9)
 Note that 80 instances of dataset O1 are re-used in Tables 10-12.

 Each txt-file is structured as follows: